eezipc/fullstackframeworks-django/README.md

 * update_products.html - This is where a manager can update existing products in the store.
 * userprofile.html - This is where a user can view, edit or delete their profile.
 * allauth - This is where a user can register, login and reset their password.
+* blog.html - This is where a user can view blog posts.
+* blog_detail.html - This is where a user can view an individual blog.
+* add_blog.html - This is where a superuser can add a new blog post.
+* edit_blog.html - This is where a superuser can edit blog posts.
+* delete_ blog.html - This is where a superuser can delete blog posts.